DergLabs/Open-Image-Processor/README.md

 ## Example Outputs:

-This is an example output using the **fast_image_edditor** python program, implementing the integer conversion algorithm.
+This is an example output using the integer conversion algorithm implemented in the **fast_image_edditor** python program.

 **Original Image:**